split

 The park is home to rich biodiversity, beech, fir, and spruce forests dominate, along with meadows filled with wildflowers.
 While it’s wildlife includes brown bears, wolves, lynx, deer, and a variety of bird species such as owls, eagles, and herons.

-The geological foundation of the park is characterized by karst formations, including porous limestone and dolomite rocks.
+The geological foundation of the park is characterised by karst formations, including porous limestone and dolomite rocks.
 This creates natural barriers that help form the lakes and waterfalls.
 The lakes are known for their vibrant colours, ranging from deep blue to emerald green, which change based on mineral content, sunlight, and microorganisms.